 Stack arrays in sequence horizontally (column wise).

-Split array into a list of multiple sub-arrays vertically.
+Split an array into multiple sub-arrays vertically (row-wise).

 The function is applied to both the _data and the _mask, if any.

 >>> a = np.array([1, 2, 3]) >>> b = np.array([4, 5, 6]) >>> np.vstack((a,b)) array([[1, 2, 3], [4, 5, 6]])